joedvorak/ag-informatics-course/module4/lab4/README.md

 - Visual Paradigm: https://online.visual-paradigm.com/app/diagrams/#diagram:proj=0&type=ClassDiagram
 - Whatever drawing tool you prefer.

-### Lab Submission Folder Structure
+### Homework Submission Folder Structure
 You will be submitting a few different things.
-Create a folder called **'lab4'**.
+Create a folder called **'HW4'**.
 Create a subfolder called **'images'**.
-You will be uploading screenshots and diagrams throughout this lab into this folder.
+You will be uploading screenshots and diagrams throughout this homework into this folder.
 You will need to give each image the appropriate filename so that we know what it is.
 You will also create a README.md file that describes your solution.
 Use this [Github Markdown Reference Guide](https://guides.github.com/features/mastering-markdown/) to make sure your description is correctly formatted.
 You will, for example, want to include the image of your data model and final app in the README.md file (we'll describe this later).

 ```
-lab4/
+HW4/
   images/
   ACRE/         # Don't create this folder yet, this shows where the Django project you create later will live.
   README.md